-Type of risk 2032 rank 2032 response 2023 rank 2023 response ve innovations enabled by advanced technologies ce, automation in all of its forms, hyper-scalable ransmission, quantum computing, blockchain, he metaverse) and/or other market forces may on's ability to compete and/or manage the risk making significant changes to our business model Strategic 3 6.04 19 5.55 and compliance with growing identity protection ations may require alterations demanding signif- ructure how we collect, store, share and use data Operational 5 5.86 12 5.65 processes, in-house talent, legacy IT digital expertise and/or insufficient digital ency in the C-suite and boardroom may result ormance expectations related to quality, time to ation as well as our competitors, including those igital" or investing heavily to leverage technology tage Operational 6 5.85 13 5.63 analytics and "big data" to achieve market nts on the customer experience, and increase ency may significantly affect our management of rategic plans Operational 7 5.84 14 5.62 d scrutiny may heighten, noticeably affecting are designed and our products or services are Strategic 9 5.83 16 5.58
+Risk description Type of risk 2032 rank 2032 response 2023 rank 2023 response Rapid speed of disruptive innovations enabled by advanced technologies (e.g., artificial intelligence, automation in all of its forms, hyper-scalable platforms, faster data transmission, quantum computing, blockchain, digital currencies and the metaverse) and/or other market forces may outpace our organisation's ability to compete and/or manage the risk appropriately, without making significant changes to our business model Strategic 3 6.04 19 5.55 Ensuring data privacy and compliance with growing identity protection expectations and regulations may require alterations demanding significant resources to restructure how we collect, store, share and use data to run our business Operational 5 5.86 12 5.65 Our existing operating processes, in-house talent, legacy IT infrastructure, lack of digital expertise and/or insufficient digital knowledge and proficiency in the C-suite and boardroom may result in failure to meet performance expectations related to quality, time to market, cost and innovation as well as our competitors, including those that are either "born digital" or investing heavily to leverage technology for competitive advantage Operational 6 5.85 13 5.63 Inability to utilise data analytics and "big data" to achieve market intelligence, gain insights on the customer experience, and increase productivity and efficiency may significantly affect our management of core operations and strategic plans Operational 7 5.84 14 5.62 Regulatory changes and scrutiny may heighten, noticeably affecting the way our processes are designed and our products or services are produced or delivered Strategic 9 5.83 16 5.58

-Interestingly, concerns about succession challenges and the ability to attract and retain talent is the highest-rated risk among all 38 risks we asked about for both the shortterm and long-term horizons we examined.
-Executives and boards are clearly focused on whether their organizations will be able to attract the talent they need to remain competitive, with that concern affecting them now and perceived to be a challenge a decade from now.
+Interestingly, concerns about succession challenges and the ability to attract and retain talent is the highest-rated risk among all 38 risks we asked about for both the short-term and long-term horizons we examined.
+Executives and boards are clearly focused on whether their organisations will be able to attract the talent they need to remain competitive, with that concern affecting them now and perceived to be a challenge a decade from now.
 Human capital management is top of mind.

 This is particularly interesting when considering other risks making the top 10 list for 2032 in tandem with succession and talent challenges.
 Several of the long-term top risk concerns relate to technology and innovation.
-This interaction between talent and technology is reflected by the second-highest risk for 2032 - perceived challenges associated with being able to attract the talent and skills needed to position the organization to adopt and deploy digital technologies to remain competitive in the marketplace.
-That same kind of talent and technology interaction is also indicated by respondent concerns that existing legacy IT operations, lack of in-house IT talent, and limited digital thinking and expertise, particularly in the C-suite, may make it difficult for the organization to compete in a digital marketplace.
+This interaction between talent and technology is reflected by the second-highest risk for 2032 - perceived challenges associated with being able to attract the talent and skills needed to position the organisation to adopt and deploy digital technologies to remain competitive in the marketplace.
+That same kind of talent and technology interaction is also indicated by respondent concerns that existing legacy IT operations, lack of in-house IT talent, and limited digital thinking and expertise, particularly in the C-suite, may make it difficult for the organisation to compete in a digital marketplace.
 Furthermore, the respondents are concerned about having the data analytics and "big data" capabilities to gain insights about customer experiences and markets to inform decision-making as well as take advantage of operational efficiency opportunities.
 Clearly, talent and technology concerns are intertwined over the long term.

-Executives and boards are clearly focused on whether their organizations will be able to attract the talent they need to remain competitive, with that concern affecting them now and perceived to be a challenge a decade from now.
+Executives and boards are clearly focused on whether their organisations will be able to attract the talent they need to remain competitive, with that concern affecting them now and perceived to be a challenge a decade from now.